nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Prerequisites:
 1. Download the .ics file of your academic schedule from nusmods.com.
 2. Place the unedited .ics file in the same folder as your AllOnUs.jar file.
+3. Do not tamper with the .ics file.
+   - If .ics file was tampered with, delete it and repeat steps 1 and 2 before trying this feature.

 Format: `read ics`